 So the real question is how do you take a hit?
 The answer?
 YOU choose how and when to take a hit based on the resulting success chance.
 If you compare your opponents hit rating to your dodge rating, for example, and you only have a 32% chance to dodge, chances are you won't be successful.

 It is entirely up to the player to decide how to accept an attack as a successful strike.
 All I can say is to be fair and try to be as detailed as possible.
 Make your opponent cringe when he reads your post!

 I explained dodge, block, and parry first because they concern avoidance and not taking damage.
 In this section I will explain health, magical resistance, and armor.
 These stats all determine what happens after a character takes a hit from a magical or physical attack and what happens to a character's health (HP) afterward.

 Health - Health, or HP for short, is determined mostly by a character's overall vitality, which is determined by his race and class.
 When a character's health reaches zero, he's dead.
-Damage is applied to health after armor and resistance scores are subtracted from the attack power of an opponent.
+Damage is applied to health after Magic and Armor Ratings are subtracted from the Magic or Melee Attack power of an opponent.

 Magic and Attack Power

 The final two combat stats are magic power and attack power.
 These are the two attack stats.
 They determine how much damage a character does (before mitigation is applied).
 Inflating these stats is what damage focused characters tend to work on the most.
 In order to increase damage dealt, weapon and relic quality must be upgraded to the max!
 See below for more details.